kociokwik/BinPacker2D-in-order/README.md

 # BinPacker2D-in-order
+This library is used for packing elements on the 2D plane for laser cutter.
+Size of the working area is 520x400 (width x height) and can be adjusted, along with margins for each side and spacing between elements.
+Algorithm is optimizing material usage along Y axis, so elements are packed from left to right.

 ## REMARKS:
 - SAME ELEMENTS HAVE TO BE NEXT TO EACH OTHER - it's necessary to speed up packing of created products after cutting them.